X

 In addition, it makes it easier when using the TaxACT software as it provides a step-by-step guidance through the Federal and State Q&A interview screens.
 Having this information readily available makes it a much smoother process.

-3. Understand the difference between tax deductions and credits
+3. Understand the difference between tax and credits

 A deduction will reduce your taxable income.
 From this taxable income amount, you will figure your tax liability.